This is super-moist and so easy!

 - Salt & pepper to taste

 Unwrap turkey, remove gravy packet, and place turkey bottom-up in slow cooker.
 Sprinkle with seasonings.
-Mix cranberry sauce, marmalade or juice, and gravy and pour over turkey.
+Mix cranberry sauce, marmalade or juice, onion, and gravy, and pour over turkey.
 Cook 8-10 hours on low (can spoon liquid over turkey periodically if desired, but not required).
-Remove turkey from cooker and slice or shred (remove skin first).
+Remove turkey from cooker and slice or shred.
 Save some of cooking liquid to pour over when serving.

 - 1 egg, beaten